dmilcevski/newspaper/README.rst

 	    -v /<LOCAL_PATH>/newspaper:/root/.newspaper_scraper \
 	    news-crawler:v1

-Note that you have to setup the variable ``<LOCAL_PATH>`` to a path somewhere in your hard disk, to avoid deleting cashes for already crawled news articles when you destroy the container.
+Note that you have to setup the variable ``<LOCAL_PATH>`` to a path somewhere in your hard disk, to avoid deleting caches for already crawled news articles when you destroy the container.